 - Plug-Ins: Plug-ins are visualization types that you can install and add to Looker’s native visualization library.

-From there, you will see either the application’s home page or a list of pre-built dashboards and Explores that use the installed model and associated data.
+From there, you will see either the application’s homepage or a list of pre-built dashboards and Explores that use the installed model and associated data.
+Although all users will be able to view the Applications and Tools page, users will only be able to access the installed packages based on models to which they have been granted permissions to access.

 Installing a Tool from the Marketplace